The 10 Biggest Social Media Challenges to Brand Consistency

 Users will remember your company logo design and recognise it every time they see it again.

-However, if you change logo every once in a while, play with its colours or fonts – you will confuse social media followers.
+However, if you change the logo every once in a while, play with its colours or fonts – you will confuse social media followers.

 Approach the design of brand visual identity carefully and come up with a solution that you can use on all occasions and channels.